celikbhb/celikbhb.github.io/_posts/2023-04-27-First-Post.md.markdown

 detail.
 It was explained that GitHub serves as **a kind of Dropbox** for programmers.
 We all tried to create our own websites by opening a GitHub account.
-We practiced how to create a blog using Jekyll’s code and how to do coding through GitHub.
+We practiced how to create a blog using Jekyll’s code and how to do coding through GitHub..

     What I Learnt Until Now
     ----------